-Again, Intervention effects were greater and had larger effect sizes at 9+ than at 4-9 Mos. of Exposure.
-At 9+ Mos., T+SC vs. NoI, and T+SC vs. TO are significant for all multivariate and univariate tests; this was also true at 4-9 Mos. with only one exception (Gross Motor) but typically with smaller effect sizes.
-TO was not different from NoI except for Cognition at 9+ Mos.
+Again, intervention effects were greater and had larger effect sizes at 9+ than at 4-9 months of exposure.
+At 9+ months, T+SC versus NoI, and T+SC versus TO are significant for all multivariate and univariate tests; this was also true at 4-9 months with only one exception (Gross Motor) but typically with smaller effect sizes.
+TO was not different from NoI except for Cognition at 9+ months.

 Effect sizes.
 Effect sizes again were larger for the longitudinal sample, especially the multivariate tests.
-Univariate effect sizes tended to be largest for Personal-Social especially at 4-9 Mos. of Exposure, and effect sizes were largest for Fine Motor followed by Personal-Social, Total, Communication, and Cognition which were relatively similar at 9+ Mos.
+Univariate effect sizes tended to be largest for Personal-Social at 4-9 months of exposure and for Fine Motor followed by Personal-Social, Total, Communication, and Cognition, which were relatively similar at 9+ months.

-Interactions with Gender were significant for Total Score and Communication only, but in each case the T+SC and TO results were the same for both genders while the NoI trend was irregular and not obviously interpretable.
+Interactions with gender were significant for Total Score and Communication only, but in each case the T+SC and TO results were the same for both genders while the NoI trend was irregular and not obviously interpretable.

-Results of the same types of statistical analyses (except that Gender was omitted as a factor) are presented in Table 9-3 for the cross-sectional sample and Table 9-4 for the longitudinal sample of children with disabilities; comparable graphs of results are presented in Figures 9-4 to 9-6.
+Results of the same types of statistical analyses (except that gender was omitted as a factor) are presented in Table 7 for the cross-sectional sample and Table 8 for the longitudinal sample of children with disabilities; comparable graphs of results are presented in Figures 21-23.
 Sample sizes for children with disabilities are much smaller (i.e., less than a third) than for typically developing children (see footnote a in each table for Ns), and within-group variability was substantially higher than for typically developing children because children with disabilities had a variety of different syndromes and limitations.
-This within-group variability increased as a function of the Intervention conditions and length of Exposure (see below), presumably because some children with certain disabilities were more limited in their ability to improve developmentally (see below).
+This within-group variability increased as a function of the intervention conditions and length of exposure, presumably because some children with certain disabilities were more limited in their ability to improve developmentally.
 Despite these circumstances, which had their effects primarily on significance levels, the graphical results are generally similar to those for typically developing children, and the effect sizes, especially for the multivariate analyses of the longitudinal sample, are substantially larger for children with disabilities.